-Salary The Committee increased Ms. Parker's salary by 4% to \$730,000, to reflect changes in the market for executive talent and her continued outstanding performance.
-Performance- based Bonus Target Bonus Ms. Parker's target bonus for fiscal 2014 is equal to 1.25 times her fiscal year end salary, as set forth in her employment agreement.
-Other Performance Factor The Committee applied a factor of 200% with respect to other performance factors for Ms. Parker in fiscal 2014 compared to a factor of 115% in fiscal 2013.
-The determination this year reflected Mr. Iger's recommendation and Ms. Parker's accomplishments during the year including: Continued development of the human relations function including enhanced integration of talent strategies, realization of greater cost efficiencies, development of a new performance and succession planning strategy and harmonization of compensation and benefit programs across the Company; Leadership of an employee survey with record levels of participation and meaningful improvement across critical focus areas; Enhancement of recruitment practices including increased diversity at the executive level and expanded hiring of veterans; Implementation of strategic health care changes designed to provide market competitive options, improve health care services, promote health and wellness and lower overall cost increases; and Continued integration of strong global security practices responsive to potential terrorist and criminal threats, data security threats and protection of intellectual property.
-Equity Award Value The equity award value for Ms. Parker is equal to 2.7 times her fiscal year end salary (compared to the anticipated value of two times her fiscal year end salary set forth in her employment agreement) based on Mr. Iger's recommendation, Ms. Parker's continued outstanding performance and the market for executive talent.
+Salary The Committee increased Ms. Parker's salary by 4% to \$835,000 to reflect changes in the market for executive talent and her continued outstanding performance.
+Performance- based Bonus Target Bonus Ms. Parker's target bonus for fiscal 2016 is equal to 1.25 times her fiscal year end salary, as set forth in her employment agreement.
+Other Performance Factor The Committee applied a factor of 225% with respect to other performance factors for Ms. Parker in fiscal 2016 compared to a factor of 180% in fiscal 2015.
+The determination this year reflected Mr. Iger's recommendation and Ms. Parker's accomplishments during the year, which included: Continued to centralize the human resources organization to deliver cost efficiency, leverage expertise across the Company and allow segments to focus on strategic activities that directly align with their business goals.
+Enhanced the ability to develop world-class talent through successful implementation of a new performance management process and leadership development programs.
+Strengthened recruitment strategies to position Disney as an employer of choice for technology talent, expanded hiring of veterans, and increased female and diverse executive hires.
+Continued integration of strong global security practices in support of the opening of Shanghai Disney Resort and in response to the heightened threat of terrorism worldwide.
+Equity Award Value The equity award value for Ms. Parker is equal to 2.6 times her fiscal year end salary (compared to a minimum value of two times her fiscal year end salary as set forth in her employment agreement) based on Mr. Iger's recommendation, Ms. Parker's continued outstanding performance and the market for executive talent.